DataDog/stratus-red-team/README.md

 Detonation: Calls ModifySnapshotAttribute to share the snapshot.
 ```

-You can detonate an attack technique using:
+Detonate an attack technique using:

 ```bash
 stratus detonate aws.exfiltration.ebs-snapshot-shared-with-external-account